Soroush-Azizzadeh/ics438-final-project/README.md

 - Aaron Nonaka

+Instruction:
-Instruction: In order to run on your own samples, You just need to copy the txt files from receipts to the 'receipts' folder.
+1. In order to run on your own samples, copy the receipts txt files to the 'receipts' folder.
+2. Enter the API key in the 'Receipt Parsing and Classification .ipynb' notebook